Ab initio study of the neutron and Fermi polarons on the lattice: CONCLUSION

 \section{CONCLUSION}

 We have performed lattice AFQMC calculations of the polaron in the context of cold-atomic and nuclear physics.
-To do this we have employed extrapolations to the continuum limit and begun investigations into the use of nuclear emulators in pursuit of the tuning of our lattice interactions.
-We find excellent agreement with previous experimental and theoretical studies of the polaron, as a result of the power of our lattice QMC approach.
+To do this we have employed extrapolations to the continuum limit and begun investigations into the use of emulators in pursuit of the tuning of our lattice interactions.
+We find very good agreement with previous experimental and theoretical studies of the polaron.
 Though the neutron and proton polarons have been used in the past to provide constraints for energy density functionals, it would be an interesting question to investigate whether they could be used in a similar fashion to constrain other phenomenological calculations or even interactions such as those derived from chiral effective field theory.
 In addition, there is a natural comparison to be made between the polaron and physics that emerges in the study of nuclei, such as clustering or halo nuclei.
 Future work could explore how our AFQMC calculations of the polaron could be used as a starting point for investigations into these more exotic nuclear phenomena.